Valeant boosts $53.8 billion Allergan bid as Ackman opts for stock

 Allergan has criticized the sustainability of Valeant’s rapid growth through acquisitions, which included contact lens maker Bausch + Lomb last year.

-Reporting by Rod Nickel in Winnipeg, Manitoba; Ransdell Pierson and Caroline Humer in New York; editing by Chris Reese, Marguerita Choy and Matthew Lewis
+Reporting by Rod Nickel in Winnipeg, Manitoba; Ransdell Pierson and Caroline Humer in New York; editing by Marguerita Choy, Matthew Lewis and Prudence Crowther